Demographics of Massachusetts: Ancestry

-According to the 2015-2019 American Community Survey 5-Year Estimates, the largest ancestry groups in Massachusetts are:
+According to the 2015–2019 American Community Survey 5-Year Estimates, the largest ancestry groups in Massachusetts are:

-Massachusetts is the second-most Irish state in the country (after New Hampshire) and the fourth-most Italian state in the country (after Connecticut, Rhode Island, and New Jersey) in percentage of total population.
-Irish Americans are mostly concentrated in the eastern and southeastern parts of the state; the South Shore region has an Irish population above 40% (giving it the nickname of the "Irish Riviera").
-Massachusetts has the most Moroccans, Brazilians, and Ugandans of state in the country in percentage of total population.
-Massachusetts also has large communities of people of Finnish, Swedish, Norwegian, Danish and Icelandic descent; Armenian, Lebanese, Turkish, and Syrian descent; and Italian and Spanish descent.
-Other influential ethnicities are Greek Americans, Lithuanian Americans, Polish Americans and German Americans.
+Massachusetts has the most Irish descendants of any state in the country and the fourth-most Italian descendent state in the country (after Connecticut, Rhode Island, and New Jersey) in percentage of total population.
+Irish Americans are mostly concentrated in the eastern and southeastern parts of the state; the South Shore region has an Irish-descendent population above 40% (giving it the nickname of the "Irish Riviera").

+Massachusetts has the most Moroccans, Brazilians, and Ugandans of any state in the country in percentage of total population.
+Massachusetts also has large communities of people of Finnish, Swedish, Norwegian, Danish and Icelandic descent; Armenian, Turkish, Lebanese, Syrian, Israeli, Palestinian, Jordanian, and Egyptian descent; and Italian and Spanish descent.
+Other influential ethnicities are Greek Americans, Lithuanian Americans, Polish Americans, German Americans and French Americans.
 Massachusetts "Yankees," of colonial English ancestry, still have a strong presence.
 French Canadian Americans form a significant part of the population in central and western Massachusetts, while Polish Americans are prevalent in the Springfield area and English Americans are common in the rural areas of western Massachusetts.

 Boston's largest immigrant groups are from Haiti, the Dominican Republic, and China.
-In the northeast of the state, is home to a large Cambodian (Khmer) community, second in the country only to the concentration of Cambodians in Long Beach, California.
-Massachusetts also has the fastest growing population of South Asians, including Indian people, which are concentrated in certain areas of Greater Boston and outside such as Shrewsbury, Woburn, Malden, Quincy, Somerville, and Cambridge.
-Most of them have emigrated to work in health professional settings, business, engineering, IT/computer science industries, and finance.
-There is a flux of Indians emigrating to pursue higher studies education.
+Lowell, in the northeast of the state, is home to a large Cambodian (Khmer) community, second in the country only to the concentration of Cambodians in Long Beach, California.
+Massachusetts also has the fastest growing population of South Asians, including Indian people, who are concentrated in such areas of Greater Boston as Shrewsbury, Woburn, Malden, Quincy, Somerville, and Cambridge.
+Most of them have immigrated to work in medicine, business, engineering, computer science, and finance.
+There is a flux of Indians immigrating for higher education.

 Massachusetts has one of the largest lusophone populations in North America.
 It has the largest Cape Verdean population and the second-largest Portuguese population (after California) of any state in the United States, and as a percentage of population is second to only Rhode Island for both ethnic groups.
 Fall River and New Bedford on the south coast have large populations of Portuguese, Brazilian, and Cape Verdean heritage, all of which are also prevalent in the Taunton and Brockton areas.
 There is a growing Brazilian population in the Boston area (especially in Framingham).

-Although many of the Native Americans have intermarried with other ethnic groups (or died in King Philip's War of 1675), the Wampanoag tribe maintains reservations at Aquinnah, at Grafton, on Martha's Vineyard, and at Mashpee on Cape Cod.
+Although a number of the Native American people in New England died in King Philip's War of 1675 or fled the region, some remained.
+For example, the Wampanoag tribe maintains at reservations at Aquinnah; at Grafton, on Martha's Vineyard; and at Mashpee, on Cape Cod.
 The Nipmuck maintain two state-recognized reservations in the central part of the state.
-Many Wampanoags and other native people live outside of reservations.
+Many Wampanoags and other native people live outside reservations.